A redefinition of Hawking temperature on the event horizon: Thermodynamical equilibrium: VALIDITY OF GSLT AND THERMODYNAMIC EQUILIBRIUM

 and

 and we have

-We shall examine whether the above expressions for entropy variation satisfy the inequalities (12) for three DE models namely 1) Perfect fluid:~$p=\omega \rho~,~\omega <-\frac{1}{3}$, a constant, 2) Chaplygin Gas:~$p=-\frac{A}{\rho}$, $A>0$, a constant and 3) $p=-\rho - \frac{AB\rho^{2\alpha -1}}{A\rho^{\alpha -1}+B}$, A,B,$\alpha$ are constants.
+We shall examine whether the above expressions for entropy variation satisfy the inequalities (12) for three DE models namely 1) Perfect fluid:~$p=\omega \rho~,~\omega <-\frac{1}{3}$, a constant, 2) Chaplygin Gas:~$p=-\frac{A}{\rho}$, $A>0$, a constant and 3) $p=-\rho - \frac{AB\rho^{2\alpha -1}}{A\rho^{\alpha -1}+B}$, $A$, $B$, $\alpha$ are constants.
 It should be noted that although the third model of DE scenario is phenomenological but it contains a rich structure from the point of view of singularity.
-The nature of singularity for different choices of the parameters are shown below[7].\\
+The nature of singularity for different choices of the parameters are shown below [7].\\\\

-~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Table: Classification of singularities\\\\ \\\\\\ Note that if $\alpha =0~~or~~\frac{3}{4}<\alpha <1$, then there are no type I-IV singularities.
+~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{\bf Table:} Classification of singularities\\\\ \\\\\\ Note that if $\alpha =0~~or~~\frac{3}{4}<\alpha <1$, then there are no type I-IV singularities.
 Also except type I, the other three types of singularities may occur in past or in future.
-Also the above four types of singularities occur when A and B have the same sign.
-However, for a difference in the sign of A and B, there is always a sudden singularity independent of the value of $\alpha$.
-Further we see that if A and B are of same sign then $\omega <-1$ i.e., all the four types of singularities shown above are in the phantom domain while the sudden singularity for a sign difference of A and B is in quintessence era.
+Also the above four types of singularities occur when $A$ and $B$ have the same sign.
+However, for a difference in the sign of $A$ and $B$, there is always a sudden singularity independent of the value of $\alpha$.
+Further we see that if $A$ and $B$ are of same sign then $\omega <-1$ {\it i.e.,} all the four types of singularities shown above are in the phantom domain while the sudden singularity for a sign difference of $A$ and $B$ is in quintessence era.
 Also the second and fourth type of singularities are weak type because the geodesics can be extended beyond the singularity, the Hubble rate is finite and it occurs at finite volume.
 So such singularities are not of much interest from physical point of view.
 Hence we shall examine only type I and type III singularities in our study.
 Type I and type III singularities occur at finite time and at finite volume respectively and Hubble parameter and Ricci scalar diverge in both cases.
-As the energy density and pressure diverge in both the cases so the dominant energy condition is broken and the equation of state converges to $\omega =-1$ as universe proceeds towards the singularity.\\ We shall now analyze the entropy variations for the above three DE models:\\\\ \textbf{1.
-PERFECT FLUID:} $p=\omega \rho$, $\omega<-\frac{1}{3}$, a constant.\\
+As the energy density and pressure diverge in both the cases so the dominant energy condition is broken and the equation of state converges to $\omega =-1$ as universe proceeds towards the singularity.